• Skip to main content

 Super Soft Ensaymada in a pan

-These Ensaymada Bread rolls are a perfect gift to yourself, friends, and loved ones as you don't have to make an extra effort on individually wrapping them.
-You just need one big plastic wrap, tie a ribbon and it's good to go.
+These Ensaymada Bread rolls are a perfect gift to yourself, friends, and loved ones as you don’t have to make an extra effort to individually wrap them.
+You just need one big plastic wrap, tie a ribbon and it’s good to go.

 soft and buttery ensaymada